Skip to content

 Problem: Slow dashboard loading

-Solutions: - Use column selection to reduce data size - Optimize join operations - Consider data partitioning - Review query patterns
+Solutions: - Use column selection to reduce data size - Use links for runtime filtering instead of pre-computed joins - Consider data partitioning - Review query patterns

 Debugging Commands